24/7 Emergency Care

 Q: A family member came to the emergency department and then was transferred to another hospital.
 Can you explain the process?

 A: When a patient presents to the emergency department, our goal is to try and return that patient back home as soon as possible.
 At times a patient may need to stay in the hospital for additional care, monitoring, testing, or treatment.
 We know that patients prefer to stay close to home.
 When possible, we do our best to admit patients to our facility to the hospitalist or their PCP if they admit their own patients.
-Thanks to partnerships we are able to keep some patients that need orthopedic, surgical, cardiac, wound care, or other needs.
+Thanks to partnerships we are able to keep some patients who need orthopedic, surgical, cardiac, wound care, or other needs.

 Sometimes, we are unable to keep a patient at William Newton Hospital for a number of reasons.
 If this is the case the ER provider will call other facilities that have the facilities and providers that the patient needs.
 We start with facilities that are close to Winfield.
 Once the emergency department provider finds a facility that meets the needs of the patient and has another provider that accepts to take over the care of the patient we wait for that facility to give us a room number for the patient.
 When we have an accepting facility, accepting provider, and a room assignment then the patient will be transferred.
 William Newton Hospital has partnerships with ground and air transport services to help transfer patients to their destinations.